 WARNING: If we dispose of a bin and discover that any regulated waste is hidden in the bin we reserve the right to return the bin and offending items to your site and pass any costs associated with doing this.
-Please take the time to read our terms of trade which covers this.
-If you are a trades person undertaking a job and you attempt to conceal regulated wastes in a bin we will lodge a report with the EPA & WHS.
+Please take the time to read our ‘Terms & Conditions of Hire’ which covers this.
+If you are a trades person undertaking a job and you attempt to conceal regulated wastes in a bin we will lodge a report with the EPA & WH&S.

 Fire ants are dangerous imported pests that could spread to large areas of Australia, severely damaging the environment, our outdoor lifestyle and the agriculture and tourism industries.
 One way of ensuring your site is free from fire ants is to check the site prior to any disturbance.
 This allows you to see whether fire ants are present before any work is undertaken.

 A restricted area and movement controls are in place to restrict the spread of fire ants in areas of South East Queensland.
 The restricted areas are divided into zones which have different movement requirements.

 Restricted items include: soil (includes fill, clay, overburden, scrapings, topsoil, decomposed granite (deco), potting media and any other material from the ground), mulch, manure, bark, hay, pot plants, potting media, turf, sleepers/logs, gravels, poultry litter.